ud803/python-arango-mapper/README.md

 ### Type 4. unique_edge_from_vertex
 unique_edge_from_vertex type is an edge collection and should have `_from` and `_to` fields.

-It represents unique edge that stem from one vertex, but can conditionally change its `_to` vertex accordingly.
+It represents unique edge that stems from one vertex, but can conditionally change its `_to` vertex accordingly.

 For example, let's assume there is a `Person` collection and a `Movie` collection.
 Let's say `loves_most` edge collection represents one's favorite movie, and it can be changed time after time.
 Then, one can use `condition` field to use `min_by`, `max_by`, or `if` conditions and change `_to` field.